bradbell/xrst/test_rst/sphinx_label.rst

 Errors
 ******
-If two or external labels have the same lower case value, an error is reported using :ref:`system_exit-name` .
+If two external labels have the same lower case value, an error is reported using :ref:`system_exit-name` .